mxro/maxrohde-web/content/posts/2012/2012-11-28-opsunit-motivation-and-plan-junit-for-server-monitoring/index.md

 ---
+date: "2012-11-28"
+primaryBlog: maxrohde.com
-title: 'OpsUnit Motivation and Plan (JUnit for server monitoring)'
+title: OpsUnit Motivation and Plan (JUnit for server monitoring)
-date: '2012-11-28'
 ---

 While the infrastructure for [Appjangle](http://appjangle.com/) and [Nextweb](http://nextweb.io) has been humming along without any major problems, I have been thinking about ways to improve the long-time stability of the servers.